opentripplanner/OpenTripPlanner/docs/Basic-Usage.md

 The graph build operation should take about one minute to complete, and then you'll see a `Grizzly server running` message.
 At this point you have an OpenTripPlanner server running locally and can open [http://localhost:8080/](http://localhost:8080/) in a web browser.
 You should be presented with a web client that will interact with your local OpenTripPlanner instance.
 GET requests can now also be directed at [http://localhost:8080/](http://localhost:8080/) to interact with the [API](http://dev.opentripplanner.org/apidoc/1.0.0/index.html#resources).

+## Try some simple requests

 There are a number of different resources available through the GET API which can return results either in XML or JSON.
 For starters, you might try one of the following:

-- A list of all available routers: [http://localhost:8080/otp/routers/default/](http://localhost:8080/otp/routers/default/)
+- Get a list of all available routers: [http://localhost:8080/otp/routers/default/](http://localhost:8080/otp/routers/default/)

-- List all GTFS routes on the default router: [http://localhost:8080/otp/routers/default/index/routes](http://localhost:8080/otp/routers/default/index/routes)
+- Get a list all GTFS routes on the default router: [http://localhost:8080/otp/routers/default/index/routes](http://localhost:8080/otp/routers/default/index/routes)

-- All stops on TriMet route 52 [http://localhost:8080/otp/routers/default/index/routes/TriMet:52/stops](http://localhost:8080/otp/routers/default/index/routes/TriMet:52/stops)
+- Find all stops on TriMet route 52: [http://localhost:8080/otp/routers/default/index/routes/TriMet:52/stops](http://localhost:8080/otp/routers/default/index/routes/TriMet:52/stops)

-- All routes passing though TriMet stop 7003: [http://localhost:8080/otp/routers/default/index/stops/TriMet:7003/routes](http://localhost:8080/otp/routers/default/index/stops/TriMet:7003/routes)
+- Find all routes passing though TriMet stop 7003: [http://localhost:8080/otp/routers/default/index/stops/TriMet:7003/routes](http://localhost:8080/otp/routers/default/index/stops/TriMet:7003/routes)

-- All unique sequences of stops on the TriMet Green rail line: [http://localhost:8080/otp/routers/default/index/stops/TriMet:7003/routes](http://localhost:8080/otp/routers/default/index/routes/TriMet:4/patterns)
+- Return all unique sequences of stops on the TriMet Green rail line: [http://localhost:8080/otp/routers/default/index/stops/TriMet:7003/routes](http://localhost:8080/otp/routers/default/index/routes/TriMet:4/patterns)

-More advanced use of the API is discussed [here](Advanced-Usage).
+More advanced use of the API is discussed [here](Advanced-Usage.md).